-- Is on the company letterhead - Details what is being requested (a payment plan) - Includes the Cost Report Group number or Contract number of the report - Includes the year and type of report (Cost Report 2021, for example) - Is signed by the "an individual legally responsible for the conduct of the interested party, such as the sole proprietor, a partner, a corporate officer, an association officer, a governmental official, a limited liability company member, a person authorized by the applicable HHSC Enterprise or Texas Medicaid and Healthcare Partnership (TMHP) signature authority designation form for the interested party on file at the time of the request, or a legal representative for the interested party.
+- Details what is being requested (a payment plan) - Includes the Cost Report Group number or Contract number of the report - Includes the year and type of report (Cost Report 2022, for example) - It is signed by "an individual legally responsible for the conduct of the interested party, such as the sole proprietor, a partner, a corporate officer, an association officer, a governmental official, a limited liability company member, a person authorized by the applicable HHSC Enterprise or Texas Medicaid and Healthcare Partnership (TMHP) signature authority designation form for the interested party on file at the time of the request, or a legal representative for the interested party.
 The administrator or director of the facility or program is not authorized to sign the request unless the administrator or director holds one of these positions."
 Note that this is a person listed on HHSC Form 2031 and is not necessarily the entity contact in STAIRS.